Virtual Kidnapping Phone Scams – How To Protect Your Family

 Lastly you should contact the police.
 The caller will tell you not to, but in the case of a real or fake kidnapping you should always contact the authorities.
 Alert them to the situation and if you’re not sure whether or not it is a scam.

 You should always avoid picking up calls from unknown phone numbers.
-Try to look up calls from mysterious numbers via a caller ID app before answering.
+Try to look up calls from mysterious numbers via an app for unknown number look ups before answering.